Gun Violence Prevention

 Congressman DeSaulnier agrees with 90% of Americans that background checks are a critical component of our efforts to curb gun violence.
 Mark is a sponsor of the bipartisan Public Safety and Second Amendment Rights Protection Act (H.R.
 1217), which would close loopholes that exist in our current background check system.

 Mark has a long history of working to bring innovative solutions to our toughest problems, and knows firsthand the profound impact gun violence can have on families.
-He continues to explore the potential benefits of smart gun technology in decreasing the number of tragic accidental shootings and suicides.
+He introduced the Modernizing Firearm Technology Act (H.R.
+6080), which promotes the creation of smart gun technology in an effort to decrease the number of tragic accidental shootings and suicides.

 While Congressman DeSaulnier does not contest citizens’ rights to own a gun, many guns available to consumers are unnecessarily powerful for hunting, recreational shooting, or self-protection.
 Mark is a sponsor of bills that would ban assault weapons and limit the sale of high-capacity ammunition, including the Imported Assault Weapons Ban Act (H.R.
 4748) and the Large Capacity Ammunition Feeding Device Act (H.R.
 752) .